 Step into September

-There are walks for all, from gentle strolls to mountain adventures.
-The Wales Coast Path runs parallel to the hotel, a golden opportunity to experience the open but intricate coastline.
-By following the path you can enjoy the splendour of the areas diverse landscape, there are small coves and long sandy beaches, rugged cliffs and wild heath land to explore.
+There are walks for everyone - from gentle strolls to mountain adventures.
+The Wales Coast Path runs parallel to the hotel - a golden opportunity to experience the open but intricate coastline.
+By following the path, you can enjoy the splendour of the area's diverse landscape.
+There are small coves and long sandy beaches, rugged cliffs and wild heathland to explore.

-Pronounced “inisminegwin” this estate was once owned by the noble Corbet family.
-The estate covers a large area with the remains of many old buildings in and around the beautiful woodlands.
-The estate was vacated during the Second World War when it was occupied by the Army which led to its downfall.
+Pronounced “Inisminegwin”, this estate was once owned by the noble Corbet family.
+It covers a large area with the remains of many old buildings in and around the beautiful woodlands.
+It was vacated during the Second World War when it was occupied by the Army which led to its downfall.
 Seek out the unique dovecote standing in the grounds alongside an enchanted fairy garden and the stunning hidden walled garden.

-Head over to our Walks Page to discover more and decide what you’re going to explore when you stay with us!
+Head over to our page of Local Walks to discover more and decide what you’re going to explore when you stay with us.